renataub/renataub/README.md

 ## Hi there 👋, I'm Rena

-I'm a programmer who loves working and learning more...
+I am a software engineering student who loves programming and always wants to learn more and increase my knowledge
 ## 👩‍💻Languages, Tools and Technologies I Know and use

 <!--